 Known For : Tungnath Temple | Chandrashila | Deoria Tal

 If spirituality is on your mind and your itinerary as well, Tungnath is just your kind of place.
 It is an ancient holy town more than 1000 years old and is popular among pilgrims and devotees.
-It comprises of Alaknanda and Mandakini river valleys or 'Lord of Peaks' as they are referred to.
+It is one of the most beautiful places in India and it comprises of Alaknanda and Mandakini river valleys or 'Lord of Peaks' as they are referred to.

 Best Time : April to November